 The Company measures the expected 12-month credit loss or expected credit loss over the life of the debt instruments by taking into account the historical default rate and default loss rate of various grades provided by external rating agencies, the debtor's current financial condition and the outlook of the industry in which the debtor is engaged.
-The Company's current credit risk rating mechanism is as follows.
+The Company's current credit risk rating mechanism is as follows:

-Credit Expected Credit Loss Recognition Expected Credit

-Rating Definition Basis Loss Rate

-Good The credit risk of the debtor 12-month expected -

-is low, and the debtor has credit loss
+Credit Rating Definition Expected Credit Loss Recognition Basis Expected Credit Loss Rate Good The credit risk of the debtor is low, and the debtor has sufficient ability to settle the contractual cash flows 12-month expected credit loss -

-sufficient ability to settle

-the contractual cash flows

-The Group's concentration of credit risk was mainly attributable to the Group's three largest customers, which accounted for 35% and 58% of total accounts receivable as of December 31, 2021and 2020, respectively.
+The Group's concentration of credit risk was mainly attributable to the Group's three largest customers, which accounted for 33% and 35% of total accounts receivable as of December 31, 2022 and 2021, respectively.